tencent-quantum-lab/3T/5_visualization/README.md

 ## Plot Generation

-Simply run `python plot_fig_3.py` and `python plot_fig_4.py` in your terminal to generate the images from the pre-computed full dataset.
+Simply run the notebook `05_visualization.ipynb` to generate the images from the pre-computed full dataset.